-For me, personally, the will most likely become our yang to the Urban Arrow Family and depending on how the Passenger Kit works out it may replace my wife’s GSD as we have 2 children but she uses the GSD as her daily commuter without the kids but then carries them to the pool, zoo, etc. If it doesn’t carry 2 kids, then it will be the single occupancy bike that can pick up groceries and carry our 18-month-old.
+For me, personally, this will most likely become our yang to the Urban Arrow Family, and depending on how the Passenger Kit works out it may replace my wife’s GSD as we have 2 children but she uses the GSD as her daily commuter without the kids but then carries them to the pool, zoo, etc. If it doesn’t carry 2 kids, then it will be the single occupancy bike that can pick up groceries and carry our 18-month-old.
 The HSD is a bike that makes sense, much like driving a Subaru Outback.
 It’s not too big but very capable.
 It has some extra room to carry things but not so much that you feel like you are driving a massive bike around all the time.

 A New Market of Crossover Electric Bikes

 I look forward to getting in a Tern HSD to review and then I can really tell you what I think about using the product in daily life.
 Mark my words, this is the beginning of a new market of electric bikes – the crossover electric bikes.
 Electric bikes with accessories designed specifically to make biking even more useful and to replace car trips.